 since $\int\phi\left( x-\pi r\right) dr=1$ by construction.
 As a result, on average, the last term cancels out the second term of (\ref{eqmodse}) and we recover Schr\"{o}dinger's equation.

-In contrast, as illustrated in Figure \ref{fig:split}, if the wavefunction develops spatially well-separated lobes and the particle is trapped in only one of the them, then the last term remains essentially zero for the lobes that are no longer visited and, there, only the decaying term $-\kappa \psi\left( x,t\right) $ is active, resulting in an exponential decay of the wavefunction.
-Within the lobe trapping the particle, the localization term of (\ref{eqmodse}) is larger than average, since the particle visit points there in more often than would be indicated by the wavefunction magnitude.
+In contrast, as illustrated in Figure \ref{fig:split}, if the wavefunction develops spatially well-separated lobes and the particle is trapped in only one of the them (i.e. when the particle's global relaxation time becomes very long), then the last term remains essentially zero for the lobes that are no longer visited and, there, only the decaying term $-\kappa\psi\left( x,t\right) $ is active, resulting in an exponential decay of the wavefunction.
+Within the lobe trapping the particle, the localization term of (\ref{eqmodse}) is larger than average, since the particle visits points there in more often than would be indicated by the wavefunction magnitude.
 The end result is that the localization terms there exceeds the decaying term on average and the wavefunction gradually concentrates onto that lobe at the expense of the others.
 The loss of ergodicity of the Bohmian particle is the source of the wavefunction collapse within this model.
-This helps explain single outcomes in macroscopic measurements, since they\ arguably lead to wavefunctions with macroscopically disconnected lobes, such as a dial (or \textquotedblleft pointer\textquotedblright) being in one place or another or a photon being emitted in different directions, etc. The End Matter extends this reasoning to the measurement of a subsystem.
+This helps explain single outcomes in macroscopic measurements, since they\ arguably lead to wavefunctions with macroscopically disconnected lobes, such as a dial (or \textquotedblleft pointer\textquotedblright) being in one place or another or a photon being emitted in different directions, etc. Appendix \ref{appsubsys} extends this reasoning to the measurement of a subsystem.